Simple Steps Checklist for Moms Preparing for Maternity Leave at Work

 Step-by-Step Guide on How to Prepare At Work for Maternity Leave

-Whether you are going on a paid maternity leave or not, you need to have a financial plan.
+Whether you are going on a paid maternity leave or not, you need to have a financial plan at home.
 Bringing in a new member to the family will need you to have huge financial savings.
-As such one of the things you can do to prepare for maternity leave is save up your salary.

 Read: How to Prepare Financially for a Second Child

-If you have any pending work, you should create a timeline and plan to finish it before starting your maternity.
+If you have any pending work, you should create a timeline and plan to finish it before starting your maternity leave.
 It is important that you are able to clear on any urgent matter, especially if that work is dependent on you.

 Read: How to Avoid Work Calls during Maternity Leave